justinpombrio/synless/doc/walkthrough.md

     fn main() {}

 _Insert a statement into the function body with `jjo`._ `j` means "go to right sibling", and `o` means "insert a hole into the list".
-The cursor is on the new hole.

     fn main() {
         ?
     }

+The cursor is now on the new hole.

 _Insert a macro call with `im`._